 Bankruptcy is a major consideration for a business of any size, and for the small business owner, it is important to find an experienced law firm with the knowledge, experience and compassion to lead you through the decision making process to find the best options for your small business.
 Finding a law firm that has a successful track record in helping small business owners navigate tough times, with a compassionate staff willing to take the time to answer all of your questions, can make a difficult situation less painful.

-As southwest Missouri’s leading bankruptcy law firm, Groce & DeArmon has a proven track record in helping small business owners navigate bankruptcy situations.
+As southwest Missouri’s leading bankruptcy law firm, Groce & DeArmon, P.C. has a proven track record in helping small business owners navigate bankruptcy situations.
 Contact our staff today for a free consultation, or visit our website for more information.